Do you want to connect with the world’s wildlife, but don’t know how to do it ethically?

 ➡️ Click here for more information.

-If you’ve dreamed of game drives, birding and scenic bush walks, bush meals and cultural visits to Masai Villages, but want to make sure your visit promotes animal conservation consider staying at Richard’s Camps in the heart of Kenya’s Masai Mara National Park.
+If you’ve dreamed of game drives, scenic bush walks, bush meals, and cultural visits to Maasai villages but want to make sure your visit promotes animal conservation, consider staying at Richard’s Camp in the heart of Kenya’s Masai Mara National Park.

 This luxury camp has 70 acres of private land situated on the banks of the Njageteck River and regularly wins awards for its private and exclusive experiences.